C

 a transformation of the Central Postal Administration

-state enterprise, HUP.
+state enterprise.
 PTC

 is, in essence, the exclusive supplier of